sdc-china/IDA-ondocker/README.md

 ##### Notes:
 - Your installation need to access internet.
 - IDA Docker installation only for DEV testing purpose.
 - We map the mysql volumn for the /var/mysql/demo_data directory for customer to backup the mysql database.
+- If you want to debug remote destop selenium grid container,you need to change selenium docker image name to debug image in docker-compose file.
+selenium/node-chrome:3.141.59-palladium change to selenium/node-chrome-debug:3.141.59-palladium
+selenium/node-firefox:3.141.59-palladium change to selenium/node-firefox-debug:3.141.59-palladium

 ### Procedure